sk7725/BetaMindy/README.md

-This branch is for redirection.
+This branch is for redirection, please ignore it.
 Please go to the master branch.

 # https://github.com/sk7725/BetaMindy